vitalab/neuralteleportation/neuralteleportation/README.md

 ## Model zoo

-The model zoo offers frequently used implemented in the teleportation framework.
+The model zoo contains well-known models that we implemented in the teleportation framework.
-The implementions come in part from [torchvision.models](https://pytorch.org/docs/stable/torchvision/models.html)
+The implementations come in part from [torchvision.models](https://pytorch.org/docs/stable/torchvision/models.html)

 ```python
 from neuralteleportation.models.model_zoo.resnet import resnet50